mosip/documentation/docs/architecture/features.md

 &#x20;      To understand the QR code login flow, refer [here](https://docs.esignet.io/end-user-guide/login-with-qr-code).

 * Inji users have the ability to choose which downloaded VC should be enabled for online authentication and selectively share the credentials on their ID.
 This capability provides users with an additional layer of security and control over the utilization of their stored information.

+### Data Backup and Restore

+In order to safeguard against potential data loss in case of any unprecedented circumstances such as phone / app crashes, device change etc, and to improve user experience in the Inji app, users can now utilize the Backup and Restore feature for their Verifiable Credentials (VCs).

+Depending on their device platform, users can choose to store and retrieve VCs securely using either Google Drive (for Android users) or iCloud (for iOS users).
+This is a one-time setup process, where Android users can select their respective Google email account, while iOS users can back-up data using their default logged-in Apple account.

+To understand the backup & restore flow, refer here.

 ### Ingenious Design